mintpepper95/KnowledgeIsPower/Javascript/Classes.md

 user.sayHi();
 ```
 There are some differences
 1. A function created by 'class' is labelled by a special internal property `FunctionKind:classConstructor`.
 JS check for this property in several places.
-Unlike a regular function, it must be called with new.
+Unlike a regular function, it must be called with new or else `TypeError`.
+For functions, if we call without `new` keyword, there won't be values returned.

-3. Class methods are non-enumerable.
-The enumerable flag is set to false for all methods in the 'prototype'.
+2. Class methods are non-enumerable.
+The enumerable flag is set to false for all methods in the `prototype` property.
 Meaning for…in over an object won't get us the class methods.

-5. Classes always use strict, all code inside class construct is auto in strict mode.
+3. Classes always use strict, all code inside class construct is auto in strict mode.

 We can assign class to variables and return class.